 Plecki, M. L., Elfers, A. M., St. John, E., & Yeh, T. L. (2016).
 Practitioners’ responses to Washington’s required use of student growth measures in teacher evaluation.
 In Kimberly Kappler Hewitt & Audrey Amrein-Beardsley (Eds.), Student Growth Measures in Policy and Practice: Intended and Unintended Consequences of High-Stakes Teacher Evaluations.
 New York: Palgrave Macmillan.

-Pickel, J., & Bragg, D. (2015).
-Pathways to Results: The case for equity-focused continuous improvement.
-In E. Castro (Ed.).
-Understanding equity in community college practice, New Directions for Community Colleges, 172, 43-56.
+Pickel, J., & Bragg, D. D. (2015).
+Pathways to Results: How Practitioners Address Student Access, Outcomes, and Equity in an Associate Degree Nursing Program.
+New Directions for Community Colleges, 172, 43-55.

 Plecki, M. L., Elfers, A. M. & Yeh, T. L. (2015).
 Washington’s Teacher and Principal Evaluation System: Efforts to Support Professional Development.
 Research commissioned by the Washington State Office of the Superintendent of Public Instruction.
 Seattle, WA: Center for the Study of Teaching and Policy, University of Washington.